 RA.769 Protection criteria used for radio astronomical measurements where the values in Tables 1, 2, and 3 should be jointly taken into account in analyses.

-RA.1513 Levels of data loss to radio astronomy observations and percentage-of-time criteria resulting from degradation by interference for frequency bands allocated to the radio astronomy service on a primary basis that references the epfd method.
+RA.1513 Levels of data loss to radio astronomy observations and percentage-of-time criteria resulting from degradation by interference for frequency bands allocated to the radio astronomy service on a primary basis.

 RA.517 Protection of the radio astronomy service from transmitters operating in adjacent bands.

+RA.1631 Reference radio astronomy antenna pattern to be used for compatibility analyses between non-GSO systems and radio astronomy service stations based on the epfd concept (Note: This Recommendation may be used for the purpose of determining a radio astronomy station gain.)

 ITU-R Report: